elegant-scipy/elegant-scipy/markdown/ch6.markdown

 ## SIDEBOX: Solvers

 SciPy has several sparse iterative solvers available, and it is not always obvious which to use.
-Unfortunately, that question also has no easy answer: different algorithms have different strengths in terms of, e.g., speed of convergence, stability, accuracy, and memory use.
+Unfortunately, that question also has no easy answer: different algorithms have different strengths in terms of speed of convergence, stability, accuracy, and memory use (amongst others).
 It is also not possible to predict, by looking at the input data, which algorithm will perform best.

 Here is a rough guideline for choosing an iterative solver: